dotnet/docs/docs/core/compatibility/breaking-changes.md

 ---
 # Breaking change selectors

 The following version and area selectors provide a filtered list of applicable breaking changes between different versions of .NET Core, ASP.NET Core, and EF Core.
-You can also browse version-to-version or category articles in the table of contents.
+You can also browse version-to-version or technology area articles in the table of contents.

 ## By version